lorenzodelijser/focus-chrome-extension/README.md

 Check out Focus for Google Docs in the [Chrome Web Store](https://chrome.google.com/webstore/detail/focus-for-google-docs/ehogfddbkbeoadolmjppehadlpkbmfkn)

 Focus for Google Docs helps you write better documents by focusing on what matters most.
-Bring focus back to your writing distraction free without compromises.
+Bring focus to your writing, distraction free without compromises.
 This extension provides a minimal user interface for Google Docs inspired by iA Writer, Dropbox Paper and Ulysses.

 This extension works best when you disable the _"Print Layout"_ option in _"View"_, this ensures texts will flow as intended, without page breaks.